 Chevron Line of Credit Maximum Borrowing Capacity increased by 38.2% to $11.40B in Q4 2025 compared to the prior quarter.
 Year-over-year, this metric grew by 38.2%, from $8.25B to $11.40B.
 Over 5 years (FY 2020 to FY 2025), Line of Credit Maximum Borrowing Capacity shows an upward trend with a 3.0% CAGR.
 This is a positive signal — higher values indicate stronger performance for this metric.

-Higher capacity provides greater financial flexibility and resilience against market volatility or operational disruptions.
+Higher capacity provides greater financial flexibility and liquidity buffers against market volatility.

-This represents the total authorized borrowing limit available to the company under its revolving credit facilities.
-It...
+This metric defines the total authorized borrowing limit available to the company under its revolving credit facilities....

 line_of_credit_max_capacity| Q4 '21 | Q4 '22 | Q4 '23 | Q4 '24 | Q4 '25 | |